OrbisWeb3/db-sdk/README.md

 ### Initialize the SDK
 Initializing the SDK requires 2 gateways - one for your Ceramic node and another one for your OrbisDB.

+#### For Dedicated Instances
+Dedicated instances are OrbisDB instances that you operate yourself or through a node provider exclusively for your usage.

 ```typescript
 import { OrbisDB } from "@useorbis/db-sdk"